 After Resignations, State Cancer Institute in Flux

 The state’s $3 billion effort to battle cancer was delivered a major blow this month when 18 scientific reviewers resigned.
+(You can read most of their resignation letters here.)
 Many quit in solidarity with their Nobel Prize-winning scientific director, who has also quit.
 Most of them allege that the organization was favoring politics, rather than science, when picking which projects to fund.

 The Cancer Prevention and Research Institute of Texas was born five years ago when Texas voters approved a constitutional amendment authorizing the state to issue $3 billion to fund cancer research and prevention.
 It was championed by Austin cyclist Lance Armstrong on shows like Texas Monthly Talks with Evan Smith.